tdilauro/Simplified-wiki/ContentSourcesWithoutAPI.md

 ### Learning Express

-Available at NYPL.
-Authentication happens through and content is served through EZProxy.
+Available at NYPL, where authentication happens through and content is served through EZProxy.
 No visible or advertised API.

 ### Mango Languages

-Available at NYPL.
-Authentication happens through and content is served through EZProxy.
+Available at NYPL, where authentication happens through and content is served through EZProxy.
 No visible or advertised API.

 ### Universal Class